Click a poster for tickets

-Empyre perform intense, atmospheric rock, with a dark and introspective edge to their writing.
+Sonically, Empyre perform intense, atmospheric rock, with a dark and introspective edge to their writing.
 In the words of BBC Introducing their music ranges from “Triumphant, chest beating rock” to more subtle but just as arresting numbers inviting you to do the deepest of soul searching.
-This is a gritty, lyrically engaging and profound style of rock music you have not heard before.
+They’ve also been described as the love-child of Pink Floyd and Soundgarden.

-The last two years has seen the release of their debut album ‘Self Aware’ and the band gaining attention from the likes of Classic Rock Magazine with a 'High Hopes' feature and Kerrang! describing their sound as "slick, vast and like the music was written with the help of an architectural blue print for an arena", along with Planet Rock heralding the band as ‘Ones to Watch’, playlisting their music and booking them for the Planet RockStock 2021 main stage.
+Classic Rock Magazine have awarded them a 'High Hopes' feature, Kerrang! described their sound as "slick, vast and like the music was written with the help of an architectural blue print for an arena".
+Planet Rock heralded the band as ‘Ones to Watch’, playlisting the tracks ‘New Republic’ and ‘My Bad’ and on the strength of the 2020 Winter’s End performance immediately booked them for the Planet RockStock 2021 main stage.

 See all the recent highlights by viewing our Campaign EPK here.

 Classic Rock Magazine - “The closest musical reference is Pearl Jam at their most glowering and emotionally intense”